ivangfr/springboot-kong-plugins/README.md

 `LDAP Authentication` and `Basic Authentication` plugins.
 Besides, we will explore more plugins that Kong offers like:
 `Rate Limiting`, `StatsD` and `Prometheus` plugins.

-# Build application docker image
+## Microservice

+### simple-service

+Spring-Boot Java Web application that exposes two endpoints:
+- `/api/public`: endpoint that can be access by anyone, it is not secured;
+- `/api/private`: endpoint that must be accessed only by authenticated users.

+## Build simple-service Docker Image

-In `/springboot-kong` root folder, run
+In `springboot-kong` root folder, run
 ```
-./mvnw clean package docker:build -DskipTests
+./mvnw clean package dockerfile:build -DskipTests --projects simple-service
 ```

-# Start environment
+## Start environment

 Run the following script present in `springboot-kong` project root folder.
 ```
 ./start-docker-containers.sh
 ```

-> `springboot-kong` application is running in a docker container.
+> `simple-service` application is running in a docker container.
 The container does not expose any port to HOST machine.
 > So, the application cannot be accessed directly, forcing the caller to use of `Kong` as gateway server to access it.

-# Import OpenLDAP Users
+## Import OpenLDAP Users

-The `LDIF` file that we will use, `/springboot-kong/ldap/ldap-mycompany-com.ldif`, has already a pre-defined structure for `mycompany.com`.
-Basically, it has 2 groups (developers and admin) and 4 users (Bill Gates, Steve Jobs, Mark Cuban and Ivan Franchin).
-Besides, it is defined that Bill Gates, Steve Jobs and Mark Cuban belong to developers group and Ivan Franchin belongs to admin group.
+The `LDIF` file that we will use, `springboot-kong/ldap/ldap-mycompany-com.ldif`, has already a pre-defined structure for `mycompany.com`.
+Basically, it has 2 groups (`developers` and `admin`) and 4 users (`Bill Gates`, `Steve Jobs`, `Mark Cuban` and `Ivan Franchin`).
+Besides, it is defined that `Bill Gates`, `Steve Jobs` and `Mark Cuban` belong to `developers` group and `Ivan Franchin` belongs to `admin` group.
 ```
 Bill Gates > username: bgates, password: 123
 Steve Jobs > username: sjobs, password: 123